kelseyhightower/standalone-kubelet-tutorial/README.md

 # Standalone Kubelet Tutorial

-This tutorial will guide you through running the Kubernetes Kubelet in standalone mode.
-You will also deploy an application using a static pod, test it, then upgrade the application.
+This tutorial will guide you through running the Kubernetes Kubelet in standalone mode using [Container Linux](https://coreos.com/why).
+You will also deploy an application using a [static pod](https://kubernetes.io/docs/tasks/administer-cluster/static-pod/), test it, then upgrade the application.

 ## Compute Instance